dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/capture-vision-router/settings.md

 **Parameters**

-`file`: A JSON file that contains capture vision settings.
+`file`: A JSON file that contains Capture Vision settings.
 `error`: An NSError pointer.
 An error occurs when:

 * The method is triggered after the capture starts or after `startCapturing` is invoked.